-They have worked most extensively in the non-profit sector, including South Asian Network, South Asian Americans Leading Together, and the International Rescue Committee.
-Almas has also worked in the federal government in the U.S. Department of State’s Educational and Cultural Affairs Bureau.
-And has chaired committees and boards, including the National Queer Asian Pacific Islander Alliance, Satrang-LA, KhushDC, and API Equality-LA.
+They have worked most extensively in the non-profit sector, including at South Asian Network, South Asian Americans Leading Together, and the International Rescue Committee.
+Almas has also worked for The Fulbright Program in the U.S. Department of State’s Educational and Cultural Affairs Bureau.
+And has chaired committees and boards, including the National Queer Asian Pacific Islander Alliance, Satrang-LA, KhushDC, and Moonbow (formerly API Equality-LA.)
+Almas has also taught a course at University of Maryland, College Park’s Department of Architecture, on bathroom design and construction as a contemporary design justice issue.

 This informs his understanding and relationship to the built environment, inspiring Almas to pursue a career in architecture.
 She seeks to support BIPOC land stewards connected to social justice movements and actively engaged in creating self-sustaining communities across the U.S. They believe in the vision of these land stewards offers an alternative mode of relating to other people, species, and the land.
 It can be a model for a sustainable and just existence on this planet.